NicoVIII/Andromeda-for-GOG/README.md

 The script will automatically start the build, you can comment the line out to avoid this.

 To start the program use dotnet and the build .dll: `dotnet ./bin/Debug/netcoreapp2.1/Andromeda.ConsoleApp.dll` or `dotnet ./Andromeda.ConsoleApp/bin/Debug/netcoreapp2.1/Andromeda.ConsoleApp.dll` depending on your location

+### Versioning
+I will try to stick to Semantic Versioning 2.0.0 (http://semver.org/spec/v2.0.0.html).

+### Used Tools
+I write the code in "Visual Studio Code" (https://code.visualstudio.com/).